joshua-kairu/swypo/README.md

 ## Limitations

 The app is tutorial material.
-So there is:
+So:
-* No much content really aside from what is mentioned in the Abilities section. :grin:
+* There is no much content really aside from what is mentioned in the Abilities section. :grin:
 * The app does not follow [Material Design] (https://www.google.com/design/spec/material-design/introduction.html) [guidelines on tabs] (https://www.google.com/design/spec/components/tabs.html). :fearful:

 ## Possible Future Work